antiBaconMachine/wordCloud/README.md

 ## Missing stuff

-Obviously the app isn't perfect, there a a few things I haven't got around to:
+Obviously the app isn't perfect, there are a few things I haven't got around to:

 * RequireJS Optimisation - I felt like my time was better spent elsewhere, suffice to say if this app was going to production I would minify, and possibly offload some deps to a CDN